 Esonwanne, Uzoma.
 "Critique and Extension: Said and Freud."
 Research in African Literatures 36, 3 (Fall 2005): 98-111.

 Gallagher, Nancy Elizabeth, ed.
 Approaches to the History of the Middle East: Interviews with Leading Middle East Historians.
-Nancy Gallagher, 1994.
+Reading, United Kingdom: Ithaca Press, 1994.

 Ghazoul, Ferial J., ed.
 Edward Said and Critical Decolonization.
 Cairo: American University in Cairo Press, 2007.